 At the FBS level, a handful of games are set for Saturday, Aug.
 29, in what's become known as "Week Zero," which is a week before a majority of the nation's teams begin their seasons.

-For the 2020 season, these are the games we know about that are currently scheduled for Aug.
+For the 2020 season, these are games currently scheduled for Aug.
 29:

 - UCLA vs. New Mexico State